Open-Building-Management/emoncms/DOCS.md

 # ingress

-The addon runs in ingress mode a but you can also expose port(s)
+The addon runs in ingress mode but you can also expose port(s)

 # customize apache configuration and manage security headers